On this page

-In some scenarios, you may need to work only with bundles that fit specific criteria.
-Filters will help you to select those bundles.
+In some scenarios, you may need to only work with bundles that fit specific criteria.
+Filters will help you to select those bundles, easily.

-You can add a filter between two modules and check whether bundles received from preceding modules fulfill specific filter conditions.
-If yes, the bundles will be passed to the next module in the scenario.
+You can add a filter between two modules and check whether bundles received from the preceding modules fulfill specific filter conditions or not.
+If yes, the bundles will be passed on to the next module in the scenario.
 If not, their processing will be terminated.

-Filters can come in handy, when you, for example, create a scenario with the Facebook trigger Watch posts and want to work with only posts containing a specific word or posts written by a specific author, a filter would make sure you received only these posts and nothing else.
+An example of how handy filters are, is if you were wanting to create a scenario with the Facebook trigger Watch posts and wanted to work only with posts containing a specific word or posts written by a specific author, a filter would make sure you received only these posts and nothing else.

 In the example below, you can see how to connect the Dropbox trigger Watch files and the OneDrive action Upload a file.
-The filter condition created between them (file name with xml.ending) is automatically applied on incoming bundles from the first module and only bundles containing the xml.ending in its name are allowed to pass to the next module.
+The filter condition created between them (file name with xml.ending) is automatically applied to incoming bundles from the first module and only bundles containing the xml.ending in its name are allowed to pass on to the next module.

 For each condition, you can use one of several different operators.

-There is a number of other operators you can use: text comparison operators, numerical operators, time and date operators and operators for working with arrays.
+There are a number of other operators you can use: text comparison operators, numerical operators, time and date operators, and operators for working with arrays.